Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Desember 2024 02.19.19 UTC
+- WIB: Senin, 9 Desember 2024 03.26.41 UTC
-- WITA: Senin, 9 Desember 2024 03.19.19 UTC
+- WITA: Senin, 9 Desember 2024 04.26.41 UTC
-- WIT: Senin, 9 Desember 2024 04.19.19 UTC
+- WIT: Senin, 9 Desember 2024 05.26.41 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

 Kategori: technology